frankodoom/Comet.SMS/readme.txt

   \___|\___/ |_|  |_||___|  |_|(_)|___/ |_|  |_||___/

-An Easy to use Bulk SMS Library Based on Hubtel .NET SDK
+An Easy to use .NET Bulk SMS Library